Traffic graph shows 2X the actual traffic on VLAN interfaces.

 WAN -----|EM0 EM1|--------------| Managed switch | | pfSense | EM1_VLAN20 | |-------- To DMZ server

-#3 Updated by Jean Cyr almost 6 years ago
+#3 Updated by Jean Cyr about 6 years ago

 Sorry, that picture didn't come out so well.
 Essentially I have a two port pfSense box.
 One port is LAN and one port is WAN.
 Since I need to have a safe DMZ on a separate subnet (both IPV4 and IPV4), I don't use the LAN port directly, but instead configure two VLANS on it, one private and one public.
 The LAN interface is then connected to a managed switch to distribute each VLAN to a separate switch port.
 One is connected to my DMZ server and is visible on the Internet by public IP and the second is for the internal private home network.